LGBTQ people are under attack in state legislatures. Help us fight back.

 Despite significant steps forward, lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans lack basic legal protections in states across the country.
-The patchwork nature of current laws leaves millions of people subject to uncertainty and potential discrimination that impacts their safety, their family, and their very way of life.
+The patchwork nature of state non-discrimination laws and the lack of permanent, comprehensive federal non-discrimination laws leaves millions of people subject to uncertainty and potential discrimination that impacts their safety, their families, and their day-to-day lives.

-Everyone should have a fair chance to earn a living and provide a home for their families without fear of harassment or discrimination.
+Everyone should have a fair chance to provide a home for their families and access essential services without fear of harassment or discrimination.

 The Equality Act would provide consistent and explicit non-discrimination protections for LGBTQ people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.

 The Equality Act would amend existing civil rights law—including the Civil Rights Act of 1964, the Fair Housing Act, the Equal Credit Opportunity Act, the Jury Selection and Services Act, and several laws regarding employment with the federal government—to explicitly include sexual orientation and gender identity as protected characteristics.
 The legislation also amends the Civil Rights Act of 1964 to prohibit discrimination in public spaces and services and federally funded programs on the basis of sex.

 Additionally, the Equality Act would update the public spaces and services covered in current law to include retail stores, services such as banks and legal services, and transportation services.
 These important updates would strengthen existing protections for everyone.